-LOWER latitudes and warmer climes than William Whitehead had known before defined his nineteenth full winter, and each of the nine winters that followed.
-On its face this decade of residence in the South answered no maverick yearning for wild frontiers, but sprang instead from Whitehead’s trusted role in the business concerns that his family had spun from modest banking and commercial activities in New Jersey into maritime trade in the Caribbean and Gulf of Mexico.
+LOWER latitudes and warmer climes than William Whitehead had previously known defined his nineteenth full winter, and each of the nine that followed.
+On its face this decade of residence in the South answered no maverick yearning for wild frontiers; it sprang instead from Whitehead’s trusted role in the business concerns of his family, spun from modest banking and commercial activities in New Jersey into maritime trade in the Caribbean and Gulf of Mexico.

 Whitehead’s father, who initially and firmly opposed his youngest son’s departure, at last relented, but eighteen-year-old William seems to have felt himself a castaway that first winter, exiled from his parents’ hearth and his friends’ embraces.1

-Family interests gave way to national ones two years later, when he took command of the Key West custom house.
-Still, attachment to his native soil proved too strong for a Southern sojourn to be permanent.
-In six of the ten years at Key West, Whitehead seized the opportunity or necessity of a return to the North; it enabled a rekindling of affections and connections as well as a respite from the less congenial Florida summers.
+Two years later, family interests yielded in some measure to national ones when he took command of the Key West custom house.
+But attachment to his native soil proved too strong for a Southern sojourn to become permanent.
+In six of the ten years at Key West, Whitehead seized the opportunity or necessity of a return to the North, which enabled a rekindling of affections and connections as well as a respite from the less congenial Florida summers.
 Throughout the year his thoughts were never far from former haunts; even on Key West the history of New Jersey was an avocation, destined to occupy him even more in decades to come.

 While wintering in southern latitudes, Whitehead was not altogether spared nature’s wrath.
 On his way to spend Christmas in Cuba in 1829, he narrowly avoided shipwreck in the Bahamas–whether from a storm or a skipper’s inattention he does not reveal.
 To assume his custom house duties the next winter he took passage on a cramped and languid schooner, and on Christmas Eve rode out a storm for fourteen hours off the Carolinas.
 As the tempest gave way to calm seas and clear skies the next morning, Whitehead and his fellow sufferers endeavored to mark the holiday “as merrily as circumstances would admit.”2 But the voyage as a whole seemed endless, its trials past counting.